 - Entire Course Code/Endorsement Code Document - Updated November 29, 2018

 School Year 2017-18

 - Entire Course Code/Endorsement Code Document - Updated 9/26/17

 - Entire Course Code/Endorsement Code Document - Updated 9/30/16

 School Year 2015-16

 School Year 2013-14

-The application for special courses opens here on Jan.
-13 and closes on March 31.
+Applications will be accepted from districts that wish to offer special courses and special programs of study during the 2023-24 school year beginning on January 17, 2023.
 Special course applications are required for all high school elective courses intended to meet the unique needs of a school or district that cannot be met using the courses and standards included in the Approved High School Courses Policy and listed in the online course catalog.